 5. India is a tough place to do business.
 In the last decade or so, even the big established businesses have struggled to survive and some have shut down.
 Most businesses have to struggle with government rule changes that are not practically thought through and become a nightmare for entrepreneurs.
 For example,

 – Tax notices – Indian tax officials have tax collection targets.
 Let this sink in.

 How can a start-up survive or sustain in this market within the Covid-19 world which may last for quarters to years?
-Its damn tough.
-Lot of stars need to be aligned for the <1% start-ups in India to survive/sustain over the next few years.
-Here are some quick short tips for surviving covid-19 times,
+It’s damn tough.
+A lot of stars need to be aligned for the <1% start-ups in India to survive/sustain over the next few years.
+Here are some quick short tips for surviving COVID-19 times,

 1. If you are VC funded – hopefully your VC’s skin is deep enough in the game for him to not abandon you.
 Raise more from your VC as needed, conserve cash, and try to survive for the next 1-2 years with minimal cash burn, and adapt as needed.

 2. If you are not VC funded – Firstly, Good Luck.
 Conserve cash, try to focus on revenues if you can, adapt/pivot if you have to, reduce costs in the fairest way possible, and find a way to survive the next 1-2 years.
 In the worst case, if you don’t think all this is going to work now or in the near future (during or post covid19 world as many things will change), consider to shut down.